What Are the Best Gay Halloween Parties in LA?

 Our DJ this year will be Alyson Calagna.
 Tickets for this event are only $40, and the online masterbeat portal allows users to purchase Halloweenie and Mayhem tickets together at a discounted price of $130.

 Monday, October 31st at West Hollywood, between N Doheny and La Cienega

 Largest annual outdoor Halloween festival in the world.
 Boom.

 Although this event can be overwhelming, attracting over half a million attendees to a stretch of blocked-off street less than 2 miles long, it is consistently worth the craziness.
 The best part is that this party is free!
 No tickets are required.

 Be sure to dress to impress!
 Out of all the Los Angeles Halloween events, this one boasts the most impressive, most expensive, and most well-prepared costumes and crews.
 While participants are not allowed to openly consume alcohol in the streets, the neighboring bars and restaurants are great places to hang out and people-watch.
 Visitors can only enjoy free performances, DJ sets, and other attractions that have yet to be announced.

 Saturday, October 29 at The Echoplex

-We love Bootie LA for their amazing mash-up sound, enthusiastic and diverse crowd, and easygoing judgement-free environment.
+We love Bootie LA for its amazing mash-up sound, enthusiastic and diverse crowd, and easygoing judgment-free environment.
 Come get silly at the scariest Bootie-LA ever this year!
 Hundreds of dollars in prizes will be distributed to a variety of categories of best costumes, for groups, individuals, and mash-ups.
-This party is only $20 at the door, and perfect for mixed groups who are seeking a party that it not exclusively gay, but certainly gay-friendly.
+This party is only $20 at the door, and perfect for mixed groups who are seeking a party that is not exclusively gay, but certainly gay-friendly.